Sage-Bionetworks/QuizEditor/README.md

 4. Follow instructions (to load/edit/generate quiz)
 5. Send a developer the output json.

-The developer can then deploy the quiz (after backing it up) by updating the contents of `certifiedUsersTestDefault_vX.json` file in the AWS S3 bucket.
+For the Certification Quiz, the developer can deploy the quiz json (after backing it up) by updating the contents of `certifiedUsersTestDefault_vX.json` file in the AWS S3 bucket.

 ### Screenshot:
 <img width="1124" alt="screen shot 2016-07-05 at 12 47 27 pm" src="https://cloud.githubusercontent.com/assets/1864447/16597672/04fbc416-42af-11e6-8bfa-d4ffb3cfbddc.png">